 Yes.
 Make sure you keep track of your losses too, as you can deduct these up to the amount of your winnings.

 If you made more than the minimum threshold, which if you worked you probably did, you need to file.
-If you want an exact answer for your exact situation, contact me.
+If you want an exact answer for your exact situation, contact us.

 If you own a business asset, such as a house for rent or machinery in a business, it can depreciate and this can lower your tax bill.
 This is too complex for this simple guide.
-Contact my office and I can go over your exact situation to use depreciation to lower your tax bill.
+Contact our offices and we can go over your exact situation to use depreciation to lower your tax bill.

 If you have un-filed back taxes, you are already in trouble.
 If you come forward and report them, your trouble diminishes.

 Run, don’t walk, to a trusted EA or Accountant.
 The IRS plays hardball on payroll taxes.

 You are still better off.
 The penalties for not filing are much steeper than for filing and not being able to pay.
 You can easily get an installment agreement to pay over five years.
 In addition, if you can’t afford to pay that, then you can likely get an Offer in Compromise or even an un-collectible status.
 The stable datum is you are much better off to file.
 Contact my office and we will help you.

 Probably not.
 You can recover the money by asking for a refund.
 Get with a tax pro you can trust.
 Also, you can contact your employer and tell him to stop withholding.
 State income tax is based on where it is actually earned.

 If you have not filed, the usual is 7 years.